Keely Wight, M.A. – Executive Director

 Stacey began her career as a Special Needs Coordinator at the Dovercourt Recreation Centre in Ottawa.
 Upon returning to Regina she worked at the Ranch Ehrlo Society for six years as a Job Coach and Vocational Resource Trainer.
 She joined ARC in 2013 as a Program Coordinator and has also been our Summer Program Director.
 She is currently covering the role of Program Director.
 Stacey has a Bachelor of Sociology degree from the University of Regina as well as a Recreation and Leisure Services Diploma with honours from Algonquin College.

 Becky McLeod, B. Ed. – Program Coordinator

 Becky began her employment with ARC in 2012 as a Summer Program Staff while she worked to complete her Bachelor of Education.
 After completing her degree, graduating with great distinction, she left to teach abroad in Thailand in for two years before returning to Regina, and ARC, in 2016.
-At ARC she successfully balances the roles of Employment Coordinator, Social Drop-In Coordinator and Summer Program Coordinator for youth ages 7-12.
+At ARC she has successfully balanced the roles of Employment Coordinator, Social Drop-In Coordinator and Summer Program Coordinator for youth ages 7-12.
+She was hired as a full time Program Coordinator in 2018.
 Becky is passionate about helping members increase their independence and reach self-identified career and social goals.